RibbonedAce/MeleeRecoveryBot/README.md

 ## Difficulty 0: Beginner
 - One recovery option is chosen (usually Up Special)
 - Recovery always starts as high as possible
-- The target destination is always on stage
+- Recovery aims to go as far in stage as possible
-- There is no extra drift on recovery
+- Always hold in on drift
 - Trajectory DI is always neutral
 - Smash DI is zero
 - Fast-falling is never performed